-ESV has imposed additional requirements on the supply of RCBOs (known as RCDs) designed to be permanently fixed to household or similar electrical wiring in Victoria
+ESV has imposed additional requirements on the supply of RCBOs (known as RCDs) designed or marketed to be permanently fixed to household or similar electrical wiring in Victoria.

-Suppliers must undertake additional testing and verification that will ensure their products still operate satisfactorily if there is a defect in the installation or if the product has been installed incorrectly.
+Suppliers must undertake additional testing and verification to ensure their products still operate satisfactorily if there is a defect in the installation or if the product has been installed incorrectly.

 Any products that do not meet these new requirements will be prohibited from sale.
 Read the prohibition notice – supply of RCBOs.

-- The device is installed in the opposite direction to the one indicated by the manufacturer
+- The device is installed in the opposite orientation to the one indicated by the manufacturer

-- There is a defect in the installation downstream from the device and there is 240V present on the load terminals when the device is in the off position.
+- The RCBO is installed in the correct orientation, however there is a defect in the installation downstream from the device and there is 240V present on the load terminals when the device is in the ‘off’ position.

-If you require further information, please contact ESV’s Equipment Safety Division on 03 9203 9700 or at email@example.com.
+If you require further information, please contact ESV’s Equipment Safety team on 03 9203 9700 or at email@example.com.